 What Is the Common Application, and When Do I Need to Complete It?

-The Common Application allows students to apply to any of the higher education institutions that participate in the program (currently 872).
+The Common Application allows students to apply to any of the higher education institutions that participate in the program (roughly 900).
 Some schools may require completion of their own application materials in addition to the Common App, which can include SAT Subject Tests or supplemental essays.

 The application itself consists of several pages that must be completed online.
 Students first pick out the colleges to which they would like to apply, enter their academic achievements, extracurricular involvements, and any awards they’ve received using an online prompt.